-- 1. Requirement 1: Current Mercy College ASDMS students must have a minimum cumulative GPA of 3.0 and must have successfully passed the American Registry for Diagnostic Medical Sonography (ARDMS) Sonography Principles and Instrumentation board exam. - Requirement 2: Mercy College ASDMS graduates must have a minimum cumulative GPA of 3.0 and hold an active credential with the American Registry for Diagnostic Medical Sonography (ARDMS). - 3.
-Requirement 3: Sonographers must have graduated from an accredited program by the Joint Review Committee on Education Diagnostic Medical Sonography (JRC-DMS) with a minimum cumulative GPA of 3.0 and hold an active credential with the American Registry for Diagnostic Medical Sonography (ARDMS).
+Requirement 2: Mercy College ASDMS graduates must have a minimum cumulative GPA of 3.0 and hold an active credential with the American Registry for Diagnostic Medical Sonography (ARDMS).

+Requirement 3: Sonographers must have graduated from an accredited program by the Joint Review Committee on Education - Diagnostic Medical Sonography (JRC- DMS) with a minimum cumulative GPA of 3.0 and hold an active credential with the American Registry for Diagnostic Medical Sonography (ARDMS).